NSW greyhound participants viewed as irredeemable recidivists

 On the other hand, every one of the honest citizens of NSW engaged in the sport they love are, according to Paul Newson and accepted by Premier Baird, beyond redemption.
 Mr Baird has basically said that his government is incapable of creating a structure which can catch those engaged in activities which are against the law because every single person in the sport is tainted.
 He has effectively suggested every person involved in greyhound racing is an irredeemable recidivist.

-How long will it be before Baird changes the rules for entry to the NSW Public Service, requiring applicants to answer the question: ‘Are you now, or have you ever been, a member of the greyhound racing fraternity?'
+How long will it be before Baird changes the for entry to the NSW Public Service, requiring applicants to answer the question: ‘Are you now, or have you ever been, a member of the greyhound racing fraternity?'

 The simple reason Baird has become a Baird is this –